pmdredd/fo4_component_scraper/readme.md

 ### What next?

 - ~~Add ability to search a junk item and gets its components in return~~
-- Include DCL items
+- Include DLC junk items
-- Show quantities of components you get get from a junk item
+- Show quantities of components you get get from breaking down a junk item
-- Show sources for components?
+- Show potential sources for components?
 - Nicer UI?

 ### Musings